The Judds: 1988 until disbanding

 River of Time, issued in 1989, became their first disc not to reach the summit of the Top Country Albums charts.
 Despite its lower sales, it accounted for their last No 1 hits "Young Love (Strong Love)" and "Let Me Tell You About Love", the latter of which featured Carl Perkins on lead guitar.
-The later singles were less successful, with "Guardian Angels" becoming their first single since "Had a Dream" not to make Top 10 of the country charts.
+The later singles were less successful, with "Guardian Angels" becoming their first single since "Had a Dream" not to make the Top 10 of the country charts.

 Huey noted that at this point in the Judds' career, the personalities of Wynonna and Naomi began to differ.
 According to Allmusic: "Naomi was the extroverted stage presence, the sometime songwriter, the ambitious businesswoman who steered the group's career and pushed her daughter to keep realizing her talent.
-Wynonna--despite her quiet, reserved demeanor--was a prodigiously talented vocal stylist who grew surer of herself with every passing release and rebelled more and more forcefully against her mother's direction."
+Wynonna--despite her quiet, reserved demeanor--was a prodigiously talented vocal stylist who grew more sure of herself with every passing release and rebelled more and more forcefully against her mother's direction."
 Amid speculation that the two would disband, they released their last full studio album, Love Can Build a Bridge, in 1990.
 From it came "Born to Be Blue" and the title track, written by Naomi along with Paul Overstreet and John Barlow Jarvis.
 "Love Can Build a Bridge" was also their last single to receive Grammy Awards, once again for Country Song and Best Vocal Performance by a Duo or Group with Vocal.
 This album was promoted by a farewell tour.
 Ending the original segment of their career was Greatest Hits Volume Two (1991).
 It also accounted for the single "John Deere Tractor", originally found on Wynonna & Naomi.

+The Judds decided to say goodbye to their fans with a Farewell Tour in 1991, culminating in a date on Dec.
+4 at the Murphy Center in Murfreesboro, Tenn., that was filmed for a TV special titled The Judds: Their Final Concert.
+The special performance includes appearances from Carl Perkins, Reba McEntire, and Larry Gatlin, and it features an emotional moment in which Naomi urges Wynonna, who had already announced her intention to launch a solo career, to "go toward the light" as she takes her own path forward.

 Following their disbanding, Wynonna Judd signed to MCA Records and Curb Records between 1992 and 1997, followed by just Curb from then onward.
 She charted over 25 singles on her own, including four that went to No. 1 on the Hot Country Songs charts.
 These included her first three releases, "She Is His Only Need", "I Saw the Light", and "No One Else on Earth" all in 1992, along with "To Be Loved by You" in 1996.